sysrpl/Codebot.Setup/README.md

 ## Setting up your paths

 Create a folder to store the compiler, IDE, and other tools.
-In this guide I use the folder $HOME/Development/Base, but you can use whatever folder name you prefer.
+In this guide I use the variable BASE ro refer to the $HOME/Development/Base folder, but you can use whatever folder name or location you prefer.

-Open a terminal (cmd.exe on Windows), create your base folder, and change to that directory.
+Open a terminal and create your base folder.

 Debian/Ubuntu:
 ```
-mkdir $HOME/Development/Base
+BASE=$HOME/Development/Base
-cd $HOME/Development/Base
+mkdir $BASE
 ```
 Windows:
 ```
-mkdir C:\Development\Base
+set BASE=C:\Development\Base
-cd C:\Development\Base
+mkdir %BASE%
 ```

 ### Install the prerequisites